sohanvg/sohanvg/README.md

 - 👋 Hi, I’m @sohanvg
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in data engineering and analytics
 - 🌱 I’m a Master's Graduate in Information Technology from Arizona State University
 - 📫 How to reach me - sohanvg96@gmail.com